Hyperion-Virtual-Worlds/Hyperion-Viewer/indra/newview/linux_tools/client-readme.txt

    from your vendor (i.e. the 'Ugly' plugins) or an appropriate third party.
    For Flash playback, you need to have Flash 10 installed for your normal web browser (for example, Firefox).
-PulseAudio is required for Flash volume control / muting to fully function inside Firestorm.
+PulseAudio is required for Flash volume control / muting to fully function inside Starbird.

 6. ADVANCED TROUBLESHOOTING
 -=-=-=-=-=-=-=-=-=-=-=-=-=-

-The 'firestorm' script which launches Firestorm contains some configuration options for advanced troubleshooters.
+The 'Starbird' script which launches Starbird contains some configuration options for advanced troubleshooters.

 * AUDIO - Edit the 'secondlife' script and you will see these audio
   options: LL_BAD_OPENAL_DRIVER, LL_BAD_FMODSTUDIO_DRIVER.
-  Firestorm tries to use OpenAL, FMODSTUDIO (PULSEAUDIO, ALSA) audio drivers in this order; you may uncomment the corresponding LL_BAD_* option to skip an audio driver which you believe may be causing you trouble.
+  Starbird tries to use OpenAL, FMODSTUDIO (PULSEAUDIO, ALSA) audio drivers in this order; you may uncomment the corresponding LL_BAD_* option to skip an audio driver which you believe may be causing you trouble.